JuliaQuantum/JuliaQuantum.github.io/README.md

 Greeting!

 We are at the stage of initializing the JuliaQ organization.
 All discussions should go to the [issue page](https://github.com/JuliaQ/JuliaQ.github.io/issues) on this JuliaQ.github.io project repository.
-Progress and timeline for the initiative stage can be monitored on the [Issues#1 page](https://github.com/JuliaQ/JuliaQ.github.io/issues/2).
+Progress and timeline for the initiative stage can be monitored on the [Issues#2 page](https://github.com/JuliaQ/JuliaQ.github.io/issues/2).
 Thanks for your contributions!

-* Basic agreements of operating JuliaQ project are open for discussing in [Issue#3](https://github.com/JuliaQ/JuliaQ.github.io/issues/3).
+* Basic agreements of operating JuliaQ project are open for discussing on [Issue#3](https://github.com/JuliaQ/JuliaQ.github.io/issues/3).

-* The goal of the first release cycle is open for your participation in [Issues#1](https://github.com/JuliaQ/JuliaQ.github.io/issues/1).
+* The goal of the first release cycle is open for your participation on [Issues#1](https://github.com/JuliaQ/JuliaQ.github.io/issues/1).

 * The overall roadmap of JuliaQ projects is under pavement in the [Roadmap repo](https://github.com/JuliaQ/Roadmap).